 Before using any Essential Oil in a pet care recipe, double check with your vet to make sure it will be safe for your pet.
 Just like people, health needs and limitations can vary from dog to dog.
 These are some basic suggestions for pet care recipes, but they should always be double checked with your vet before use.

-Lavender - Great for use in shampoos, Lavender has a knack for soothing minor skin irritations and itchiness.
+Lavender Essential Oil – Great for use in shampoos, Lavender has a knack for soothing minor skin irritations and itchiness.
 As an added bonus, most bugs don't care for the scent of lavender.
 Lavender can also be used in skin soothing balms or salves.

 Chamomile - Chamomile has natural anti-inflammatory properties, making it great for shampoos meant for dogs with sensitive skin.
 Chamomile can also be used in soothing rubs or balms to help alleviate mild skin irritations or itching.